How Much Does a Concrete Driveway Cost in 2025?

 Borders

-Many homeowners opt to add aesthetic flourishes to standard concrete driveways, such as brick or stone borders around the edges.
+Many homeowners add aesthetic flourishes to standard concrete driveways, such as brick or stone borders around the edges.
 Installing brick or stone borders to a concrete driveway costs $6 to $15 per linear foot, so you’ll pay more for larger projects.
 Most driveway contractors have experience with this type of project, but some outsource the procedure to a bricklayer.

 Rebar